-Over 60 local schools, colleges, SEN schools and MPs attended yesterday’s inaugural Worcestershire Careers Hub celebration event.
+Over 60 local schools, colleges, SEN schools and MPs attended the inaugural Worcestershire Careers Hub celebration event.

 The showcase took place at the Worcestershire County Council Chamber where attendees received keynote presentations from the Careers and Enterprise Company, Worcestershire LEP and Worcestershire County Council.
 The event culminated in the presentation of certificates for schools and colleges of Worcestershire whom have demonstrated progress towards their achievement of the 8 x Gatsby Benchmarks.